 Password policy recommendations

-As the admin of an organization, you're responsible for setting password policy for users in your organization.
-Setting password policy can be complicated and confusing, and this article provides recommendations to make your organization more secure against password attacks.
+As the admin of an organization, you're responsible for setting the password policy for users in your organization.
+Setting the password policy can be complicated and confusing, and this article provides recommendations to make your organization more secure against password attacks.

 To determine how often Microsoft 365 passwords expire in your organization, see Set password expiration policy for Microsoft 365.

 For more information about Microsoft 365 passwords, see: